What is Bhikkhu Bodhi?

 Translator first

-Born Jeffrey Block in 1944 in New York, Bhikkhu Bodhi finished a PhD in philosophy at Claremont before leaving for Sri Lanka in 1972 to ordain under Venerable Balangoda Ānanda Maitreya.
-He spent most of the next two decades there, much of it at the Forest Hermitage in Kandy, working on what would become the defining English translations of the Theravāda canon.
-The Majjhima Nikāya (the middle-length discourses), revised from Bhikkhu Ñāṇamoli's draft, came out in 1995; the Saṃyutta Nikāya in 2000; the Aṅguttara Nikāya in 2012.
+Bhikkhu Bodhi was born Jeffrey Block in New York in 1944.
+He finished a PhD in philosophy at Claremont, then left for Sri Lanka in 1972 to ordain under Venerable Balangoda Ānanda Maitreya.
+He spent most of the next two decades there, much of it at the Forest Hermitage in Kandy, working on what became the defining English translations of the Theravāda canon.
+The Majjhima Nikāya, the middle-length discourses, revised from Bhikkhu Ñāṇamoli's draft, came out in 1995.
+The Saṃyutta Nikāya followed in 2000, and the Aṅguttara Nikāya in 2012.
 The Connected Discourses alone runs to nearly 2,000 pages and remains the standard reference.
-He served as president and editor of the Buddhist Publication Society in Kandy for over a decade, where he also edited the long-running Wheel pamphlet series of canonical material.
+He served as editor and later president of the Buddhist Publication Society in Kandy, where he also edited the long-running Wheel pamphlet series of canonical material.

-In the Buddha's Words (2005) is the entry point most casual readers reach first — a thematic anthology arranged from accessible suttas toward the more demanding canonical material.
-It is the single book most often recommended to someone asking where do I start with the actual teachings rather than with a contemporary teacher's gloss.
-The Suttanipāta, his last major translation (2017), filled the remaining gap in the early discourse literature.
+In the Buddha's Words (2005) is the entry point most casual readers reach first: a thematic anthology arranged from accessible suttas toward the more demanding canonical material.
+It is the book most often recommended to someone asking where do I start with the actual teachings rather than with a contemporary teacher's gloss.
+The Suttanipāta (2017), his last major translation, filled the remaining gap in the early discourse literature.

 Voice and method